freeseek/mochawdl/README.md

 Notice that if you want you can run step 1 and step 2 of the association pipeline as two separate steps.
 It is also okay for `mocha_tsv_file` and `impute_tsv_file` to be the same file rather than separate files.
 If separate files, the two tables should have the same list of batch IDs.
 The output `mocha_tsv_file` from the MoChA pipeline and the output `impute_tsv_file` from the imputation pipeline can be used here

 When **step2** is **true**, the pipeline will output one tabix indexed summary statistics file for each phenotype analyzed that can be loaded into LocusZoom as is and it will output a single [GWAS-VCF](https://github.com/MRCIEU/gwas-vcf-specification) for all phenotypes.
-If `gff3_file` is provided as input, coding variants in the VCF will be annotated
+If `gff3_file` is provided as input, coding variants in the VCF will be annotated.
+To make this step more parallelized, you can choose a smaller `max_win_size_cm_step2`

 Similarly, if `rsid_vcf_file` and `rsid_vcf_idx` are provided as input, variants will be annotated with dbSNP rsIDs